'Not fake news, mein Azad huun'

-New Delhi, Oct 8 : Though an achiever in her own right, but it is tough not to start the conversation with the fact that Saba Azad, actor, theatre director and one half of electro funk duo Madboy/Mink (with Imaad Shah) happens to be the niece of legendary theatre activist Safdar Hashmi, and grew up surrounded by some great music, literature and cutting-edge theatre.
+New Delhi: Though an achiever in her own right, but it is tough not to start the conversation with the fact that Saba Azad, actor, theatre director and one half of electro funk duo Madboy/Mink (with Imaad Shah) happens to be the niece of legendary theatre activist Safdar Hashmi, and grew up surrounded by some great music, literature and cutting-edge theatre.

 “Yes, this definitely shaped my singing and the way I look at the world.
 The environment at home was conducive to being a creative individual.
 But most importantly, there was never any pressure except for doing quality work,” says Azad, who recently lent her voice to Yuvaa’s anti-fake news music anthem titled ‘Oops!
 I Shared It Again’ to lend support to UN’s global initiative ‘Verified’, which aims to combat the increasing burden and rapid spread of misinformation and fake news around Covid-19.